a-nom-ali/inkscape-comfyui-extension/README.md

 1. Draw something and make sure it's selected or select an existing object. (grouping helps)
 2. Extensions>Render>ComfyUI
 3. If you haven't done the setup, do so now
-4. Make sure "Image To Image" workflow is selected
+4. Make sure the "Image To Image" workflow is selected
 5. Enter your prompt and select your values
 6. Press Apply
 7. Wait for ComfyUI to finish producing your results